By Gwen Wodiuk, DNP, FNP-C

 Faculty, College of Nursing and Health Care Professions

 The earliest role to develop was that of the nurse anesthetist.
 Nurses during the American Civil War began to administer the anesthetic for surgeries performed.
 Keeping patients asleep was initially a specialized nursing function for a few decades.
-Having nurses perform this allowed the physician to focus on the work of the operation.
+Having nurses perform this task allowed the physician to focus on the work of the operation.

-In the 1950s & 60s, the last two categories developed.
-Nurses who provided care for patients with mental health issues realized that they helped a different population.
+In the 1950s and '60s, new categories of nursing developed.
+Nurses who provided care for patients with mental health issues realized that they were helping a distinct population.
 This grew into a graduate level preparation specializing in the care of patients with psychiatric issues.